-The healthcare industry has recently been facing significant supply chain challenges between the temporary Baxter North Cove plant closure and the East and Gulf Coast port strikes.
-The disruptions have raised concerns about the availability of critical intravenous solutions and other essential medical supplies.
+The healthcare industry is facing significant supply chain challenges that are starting to disrupt essential services.
+Between the temporary Baxter North Cove plant closure and the East and Gulf Coast port strikes, hospitals are beginning to feel the impact, raising concerns about the availability of critical intravenous solutions and other essential medical supplies.

 Leaders from the Healthcare Industry Resilience Collaborative, Somerville, Mass.-based Mass General Brigham and the American Society of Health-System Pharmacists connected with Becker's on how the challenges can be mitigated.